 Usually, the dairy industry and the medical profession recommend increasing milk intake to ensure adequate calcium intake.
 Calcium intake is critical for the prevention of degenerative bone diseases like osteoporosis and its related health effects.

-But is dairy cow milk a good source of useable calcium?
+But is dairy cow milk a good source of usable calcium?

 Consider The Following: